bodwood/Language-Suggester/language-suggester/README.md

 ## Known Bugs

-* _The h1 header within the education div is currently not responsive_
-* _The college and certificate elements are not response._
+* _The last few questions need to be updated to interact with user, they are currently not being traced._

 ---